 21 When her husband Elkanah went up with all his family to offer the annual sacrifice to the Lord and to fulfill his vow, 22 Hannah did not go.
 She said to her husband, “After the boy is weaned, I will take him and present him before the Lord, and he will live there always.”

-If we read this short passage found in the book of 1 Samuel chapter 1, we can clearly see that Hannah was a woman who suffered through the hardship of barrenness.
+If we read this short passage found in the book of 1 Samuel chapter 1, we can see that Hannah was a woman who suffered through the hardship of barrenness.
 But when God heard her prayers, she was a woman who never withheld his son from serving God.
-She was a mother who did not even think twice about dedicating his son to the Lord.
+She was a mother who did not think twice about dedicating his son to the Lord.

-Lois and Eunice, grandmother and mother of Timothy
+Lois and Eunice, Grandmother and Mother of Timothy

 5 I am reminded of your sincere faith, which first lived in your grandmother Lois and your mother Eunice and, I am persuaded, now lives in you also.

-Jochebed mother of moses (Exo.6:20; Exo.2:1-10)
+Jochebed, Mother of Moses (Exo.6:20; Exo.2:1-10)

 20 Amram married his father’s sister Jochebed, who bore him Aaron and Moses.
 Amram lived 137 years.